 - Increased thermic effect of food

-- When looking at a diet to help weight loss, a vegan diet has significant greater weight loss than other diets, especially when linked with a support group.
+- When looking at a diet to help weight loss, a vegan diet has significantly greater weight loss than other diets, especially when linked with a support group.

-- Reduces risk of type 2 diabetes as it improves insulin signalling.
+- Reduces the risk of type 2 diabetes as it improves insulin signalling.

 - Protective against bowel cancer.